 Marc Fest is the founder of Elevator Speech Training (EST).

-EST helps professionals speak with clarity and confidence in important, time-limited situations.
-For example, when they raise money for a nonprofit, interview for a job, or talk about their project or organization.
+Elevator Speech Training helps professionals be clear, memorable and convincing in important, time-limited situations (for example, when they raise money, interview for a job, or talk about their project or organization).

-From 2004 to 2006 he served as vice president of communications for the New World Symphony.
+From 2004 to 2006, he served as vice president of communications for the New World Symphony.
 Marc has also created MessageHouse.org, a free communications tool used by businesses, non-profits, governments and individuals around the world.

 In 1999 he founded QuickBrowse.com, a service for browsing Web content more quickly.